 Metal utensils are generally not recommended for most of the ceramic non-stick cookware because metal may scratch soft interior ceramic coating and cause it to wear out faster.

 Traditional ceramic bakeware is perfect for baking and use in the oven.
 Pure ceramic cookware can handle oven temperatures of up to 2000 ° F, so you can use it safely under high temperatures.

 Older and less expensive brands of ceramic coated cookware are recommended to be used in an oven only up to 450 F°.
 However, the newest brands of ceramic coated cookware like Skanpan cookware have reinforced interior coating and stainless steel handles and can withstand oven temperatures up to 850 F°.

 Modern ceramic coated cookware is made of stainless steel with an aluminum core to ensure maximum heat distribution (from aluminum) and to ensure compatibility with induction cooking ranges (stainless steel).
-Pure ceramic cookware is not compatible with induction ranges, but it can be used on induction stove top with an induction plate.
+Pure ceramic cookware is not compatible with induction ranges, but it can be used on an induction stove top with an induction plate.

 Pure ceramic cookware has a vitreous surface that is impervious to liquids and is dishwasher safe.

 Ceramic coated cookware generally requires hand washing because the dishwasher detergents can wear out the non-stick surface.

 After dipping in a glaze formulation, pure ceramic cookware must be fired in the kiln long enough to undergo a process known as vitrification to make the body impervious to water.
 After proper vitrification, the surface is safe for contact with food.
 Pure ceramic cookware which comes from reputable manufactures is made of clay which is properly tested and fired.
 Such ceramic cookware is non-reactive and non-toxic and it is safe for food preparation.